nturley-copia/ipc-examples/README.md

 ## Typescript Guidelines

 * Winston for logging
+  * Use the AsyncLocalStorage API to attach trace ids and span ids to all log statements in a code block
 * Commander for argument parsing
+* Use JSON.parse and zod for JSON parsing and validation

 ## Python Guidelines
 * Poetry for virtual environment management